Is Asbestosis the Same as Mesothelioma?

 Asbestos is a group of six naturally occurring minerals.
 While asbestos has been used in a number of residential and commercial products because of its durability and fire-resistant properties, it is also a proven human carcinogen.
-When inhaled or ingested, tiny airborne asbestos fibers can become lodged in the chest and abdominal cavities, causing scarring and permanent damage.
-Over time, this scarring can manifest into conditions like asbestosis or the rare cancer mesothelioma.
 Unfortunately, 15,000 Americans die every year from asbestos-related diseases, including asbestosis and mesothelioma.

 What Causes Asbestosis?

-When ingested or inhaled, the microscopic asbestos fibers weave into the lung’s air sacs, or the alveoli.
+When ingested or inhaled, the microscopic asbestos fibers become lodged in the lung’s air sacs, or the alveoli.
 Over time, this causes scarring and stiffening of the lungs, both of which affect overall lung function.

 Like mesothelioma, asbestosis has a long latency period (time between initial exposure and the first sign of symptoms), often between 10 and 40 years.
 Early detection can greatly improve an asbestosis prognosis.
 Talk to your doctor if you have a work history around asbestos.
 Informing your doctors will allow them to look for early signs of asbestos-related disease during your regular checkups.

-When scar tissue forms on the lungs as a result of the microscopic asbestos fibers, it becomes increasingly difficult for your lungs to receive optimal amounts of fresh air.
-The most common symptoms associated with asbestosis are a chronic cough and shortness of breath.
+When scar tissue forms on the lungs as a result of irritation from the microscopic asbestos fibers, it becomes increasingly difficult for your lungs to receive optimal amounts of fresh air.
+The most common symptoms associated with asbestosis are chronic cough and shortness of breath.
 Additional symptoms include:

 - A crackling sound in the lungs when inhaling